sony/nnabla-nas/docs/source/tutorials/ofa_tutorial.rst

 Train Configuration
 ^^^^^^^^^^^^^^^^^^^^
-Once the SuperNet is trained, you can fine-tune sub-networks to further improve their performance.
+Once the model is trained, you can fine-tune sub-networks to further improve their performance.
 Let's have a look at the example ``examples/classification/ofa/ofa_imagenet_train_subnet.json``.
 Most of the configuration parameters are the same as for the search json file.
 The only new configuration parameter is::